Signed in as:

 Precautions for FQAD Individuals When Flying:

-Consult a Doctor: Discuss your condition and symptoms with a healthcare provider.
-They might recommend supplemental oxygen during the flight or specific medications.
+Consult a Doctor: Discuss any experienced air travel problematic symptoms.
+They might recommend supplemental oxygen during a flight or other options.

 Use Supplemental Oxygen: Some airlines allow passengers to bring FAA-approved portable oxygen concentrators or may provide oxygen upon request (@$300?).